savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 ### Microsoft

-Microsoft has been publishing great inclusive and very extensive design resources on [their dedicated website](https://inclusive.microsoft.design/).
+Microsoft has been publishing extensive design resources about inclusiveness on [their dedicated website](https://inclusive.microsoft.design/).

 # What to look for and what to avoid